kyco/jquery.kyco.preloader/README.md

         });
     </script>

-You can also call the preloader on any element ofcourse, e.g. you only want to preload your slider images.
-You can also customise it quite a bit, e.g.:
+You can also call the preloader on any element of course, e.g. you only want to preload your slider images.
+You can also customise it quite a bit:

     <div id="slider">
         <ul>